puppetlabs/gatling-puppet-load-test/simulation-runner/README.md

 agent simulations against an existing puppet master, for the purposes of load testing.

+### NOTES re: hardware configuration

+When setting up your Puppet Server or PE SUT to prepare for test runs, you will want to be careful to make sure that there is going to be enough disk space available to leave the run going for as long as you intend for it to run.
+This is particularly an issue in PE, as the postgres data directory for PuppetDB and other apps can end up using quite a bit of disk space.

+This is particularly tricky on some of the dedicated perf testing hardware that we are using, because the machines have two disks: a small (~250GB?)
+SSD that is mounted at `/`, and a large (1TB) mechanical drive mounted at `/data`.

+The easiest way that we've found to deal with this for the time being is, before you do the PE installation, create a directory called `/data/opt/puppetlabs`, and then symlink that to `/opt/puppetlabs`.
+Afterward, when you install PE, all of the biggest files / data directories will be set up underneath that symlink, and thus will reside on the larger disk so that you are less likely to run out of disk space during your test run.

+We intend to automate this as part of the Jenkins jobs that will be used to manage these runs in the future.

+### Generating Agent simulations

 To generate agent simulations, use the shell script in the `proxy-recorder` folder, and then copy the resulting code into this project.
 It should go in this folder: